Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lessons10.md

 - Amazing work!
 We've deployed an NFT protocol to a testnet, we've minted ourselves an NFT programmatically, and we've imported that Token right into our wallet.
 Our adorable Pup is our to do with as we please!
 - We've learnt so much already and you should be very proud, but it's not time to stop yet.
 In the next lesson we'll discuss the pros and cons of data storage and the services and methodologies available to us.
 - Let's gooo!

+- While testing is a vital part of NFT creation, deploying it in a real use case can bring more clarity to your understanding.
+Luckily, there are several ways to deploy your NFT.
+You could consider using Anvil, your own Anvil server, or a testnet.
+If you're not keen on waiting for the testnet or spending the gas, I'd recommend deploying it to Anvil.
+-